Independence Party of Alberta

-The Independence Party (TIP), also known as the Alberta Independence Party from 2001 to 2019 and the Independence Party of Alberta after 2019, is an Albertan provincial political party.
+The Independence Party (TIP), also known as the Alberta Independence Party in 1989, and from 2000 to 2019, and the Independence Party of Alberta after 2019, is an Albertan provincial political party that has existed in three different iterations.

 History

-Previous Party
+First Iteration

 During the 1989 Alberta general election, the "Alberta Independence Party" was a registered political party with Elections Alberta, however, they did not run any candidates.

-First Iteration
+Second Iteration

 The Alberta Independence Party was founded in 2000 by Cory Morgan, who served as the first leader of the party.
 The party held its founding convention in January 2001, ahead of the general election.

 The party was originally dedicated to increasing the autonomy of Alberta within the Canadian confederation, partly as a response to the failure of the Canadian Alliance to gain traction outside Western Canada in the 2000 Canadian election.

 One of the party's first challenges was to gather enough signatures to qualify as an official party in Alberta, which it failed to do.
 In light of this development, its fourteen candidates were forced to stand as independents in the 2001 Alberta general election.
 All of their candidates were unsuccessful.

 In October 2001, at the party's annual general meeting, members voted to make Albertan separation from Canada a primary goal of the party.
 Ultimately, the party ended up disbanding before the end of that year.